Lawsuits for Problems with AMS Vaginal Mesh

 The AMS mesh lawyers at Saiontz & Kirk, P.A. are providing free consultations and claim evaluations for women who suspect that they may have received one of these products or another bladder sling system sold by a different company.

-If you, a friend or family member have experienced problems after surgery to repair pelvic organ prolapse or stress urinary incontinence, where surgical mesh may have been placed transvaginally, financial compensation may be available through an AMS vaginal mesh settlement.
-Contact our lawyers to request a free and confidential legal consultation.
+If you, a friend or family member have experienced problems after surgery to repair pelvic organ prolapse or stress urinary incontinence, where surgical mesh may have been placed transvaginally, contact our lawyers to request a free and confidential legal consultation.